apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Clients can submit requests faster than ZooKeeper can process them, especially if there are a lot of clients.
-To prevent ZooKeeper from running out of memory due to queued requests, ZooKeeper will throttle clients so that there is no more than globalOutstandingLimit outstanding requests in the system.
-The default limit is 1,000.
+To prevent ZooKeeper from running out of memory due to queued requests, ZooKeeper will throttle clients so that there are no more than globalOutstandingLimit outstanding requests across
+    entire ensemble, equally divided.
+The default limit is 1,000 and, for example, with 3 members each of them will have 1000 / 2 = 500 individual limit.

 * *preAllocSize* :
     (Java system property: **zookeeper.preAllocSize**)